-Remediation for groundwater at HAA-01 consists of ERD to enhance mass removal associated with CVOCs near the DAACG, MNA for contaminants that are already decreasing around the former FTA, onsite LUCs preventing installation of potable wells within or downgradient to source areas, and CERCLA five-year reviews.
+The selected remedy for groundwater at HAA-15 is ERD, MNA, and LUCs.
 ERD and MNA are discussed in this section, and LUCs are discussed in Section 7.

 5.1 Baseline Sampling

 Prior to the injection, a baseline sampling event will be performed within the treatment zone.
 Sampling will include selected wells in the performance monitoring network and will be completed in accordance with procedures outlined in Section 8.
 The baseline monitoring will establish initial contaminant concentrations and geochemical conditions.
 This information will be used to monitor changes to the geochemical conditions during injection and to contaminant concentrations and geochemical conditions over post-injection performance monitoring events.
 Additionally, the final injection design may be adjusted, if needed, pending the results of baseline sampling.